Triangular Australian Opal Cabochon No. 16 media thumbnails

 Treatment Untreated

-• Triangular shape: unusual geometry for boulder opal.
-The three angular vertices require specific protection during setting.
+• Triangular shape: an unusual geometry for boulder opal.
+The three angular vertices require specific protection when setting.

-• High chromatic intensity: the play of color covers a large part of the visible opal surface with highly saturated flashes.
+• High chromatic intensity: the play of color covers much of the visible surface of the opal with high-saturation flashes.

-• 7.25 mm thickness: provides significant presence and optical depth for the piece's dimensions.
+• Thickness of 7.25 mm: provides significant presence and optical depth for the piece's dimensions.

 • 15.1 carats: total weight including opal and matrix.
 Proportional to the 18.9 mm triangular size.